talex5/flow-tests/README.md

 Notes:
 - I've never found a use for resuming from partial writes, so I used the mirage-flow approach of returning `()` from writes.
 You can return an error value containing the partial write information if desired.
+- I removed the `close` method from the `flow` type, eliminating the fake close operation needed with the other APIs.
+  See the notes at the end for details.

 # Benchmarks